Anish-M-code/share_secrets/README.md

 The secret/password cannot be constructed even if one among the backup codes is missing.

-For security reasons even for the same secret new unguessable codes are generated each time for security reasons.
+Even for the same secret new unguessable codes are generated each time for security reasons.

 NOTE: Don't use this program in high risky situations or for any sensitive purpose.
 DEVELOPER NOT RESPONSIBLE FOR ANY DAMAGES ARISING FROM USE OF THIS SOFTWARE.